U.S. House Hearings Convene to Address Drum Beat of Racehorse Deaths Throughout the United States

 Horseracing Integrity Act and Safeguard American Food Exports Act Address Closely Related Concerns

-WASHINGTON, DC, USA, January 28, 2020 /EINPresswire.com/ -- Today, the U.S. House initiated the first of two hearings this week to address two long-standing animal welfare problems: race-day doping of horses thrust into competition and the slaughter of American horses for overseas markets for human consumption.
+/EIN News/ -- Washington, Jan.
+28, 2020 (GLOBE NEWSWIRE) -- Today, the U.S. House initiated the first of two hearings this week to address two long-standing animal welfare problems: race-day doping of horses thrust into competition and the slaughter of American horses for overseas markets for human consumption.

 The House Energy and Commerce Committee’s Subcommittee on Consumer Protection and Commerce’s hearing entitled, “Legislation to Promote the Health and Safety of Racehorses” has just convened in room 2322 of the Rayburn House Office Building on H.R.
 1754, the “Horseracing Integrity Act” led by U.S. Reps.
 Paul Tonko (D-NY) and Andy Barr (R-KY).